 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making Slow Cooker Barbecue Chicken for a low-carb diet or for the South Beach Diet, it’s important to use the sugar-free ketchup and an approved sweetener.
+If you’re making Slow Cooker Barbecue Chicken for a low-carb or Keto diet or for the South Beach Diet, it’s important to use the sugar-free ketchup and an approved sweetener.

 Find More Recipes Like This One: